Are ADHD Medications Being Overprescribed? .pdf version

 A disturbing finding is that 56% of children without ADHD who were prescribed ADHD medications were prescribed the medication in the first visit.
 Prescription to those who do not have the disorder or have another disorder is usually caused by lack of a thorough psychological assessment including testing for ADHD, possible co-occurring disorders, and possible other disorders which can cause many of the symptoms of ADHD which are not unique to the disorder.
 Some clinics use shortcuts of ADHD rating scales or have individuals not licensed as psychologists conduct often arbitrary combinations of psychological tests for ADHD.
 Often, if only ADHD is tested for, only ADHD will be diagnosed.
 To avoid over-prescription and misdiagnosis there is no substitute for careful psychological assessment.

 Visit the CPANCF.COM and ADHDASSESSMENT.COM website for more details on co-occurring disorders and what is involved in a comprehensive neuropsychological approach to ADHD assessment.

 Further Perspectives on the Issue of ADHD Medication Overprescription:

 Marguerite R. Lombardo (2004) Though the Correct Lens: Understanding Overprescription of Stimulant Drugs, Their Abuse, and Where the Remedies Lie

 Gretchen B. LeFever, Andrea P. Arcona, and David O. Antonuccio (2003) ADHD among American Schoolchildren: Evidence of Overdiagnosis and Overuse of Medication

 WebMD (2006) Are Stimulants Overprescribed or Misprescribed?

-The books and links below are for educational purposes only and CPANCF, P.A. and the author of this article does not endorse or make other representations about such material
+The books and links below are for educational purposes only and CPANCF and the author of this article does not endorse or make other representations about such material